History of the Alphabet

 The Phoenicians were traders and businessmen who needed a more concise form of communicating.
 They did not have the time to carve huge slabs of stone with pictures on them.
 Also, these picture stories were often misinterpreted – they needed a concise record keeping system.

-They took the symbols that had been used up until that time and decided that instead of this picture representing a house hous1it would represent a sound in their language which is buh.
+They took the symbols that had been used up until that time and decided that instead of this picture representing a house it would represent a sound in their language which is buh.
 Each symbol came to represent one sound in the Phoenician Language.
 It was a perfect sound-symbol correspondence - one symbol for one sound.
 The new writing method was the alphabetic system.
 The alphabet has been claimed to be the greatest invention of humankind because it enabled humans to transmit information across miles and from one generation to another across centuries.

 Every one of our letters comes from a pictographic symbol.